brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 Hello World from the GPU!
 ```

-Some explanations are needed here:
-* First, the kernel is called in the following way:
+We note that the kernel is called in the following way:
 ```
     hello_from_gpu<<<1, 1>>>();
 ```